Wifsimster/wifsimster.github.io/docs/en/posts/flash-esp8266.md

 ## Introduction

-Cet article explique comment flasher un ESP8266 avec le firmware NodeMCU.
+This article explains how to flash an ESP8266 with NodeMCU firmware.

-## Matériel nécessaire
+## Required Materials

 - 1 ESP8266
-- Câble USB vers série (FTDI ou équivalent)
+- USB to serial cable (FTDI or equivalent)
-- Logiciel de flash (esptool ou NodeMCU Flasher)
+- Flash software (esptool or NodeMCU Flasher)

-## Procédure
+## Procedure

-[Contenu à compléter selon les détails du post original]
+[Content to be completed according to original post details]